denis-ev/VivumLab/docs/dev/Developer-Tips.md

 `invalid` - this should only be used by the Core team `needs testing` - testing is required
 `priority` - fix ASAP!! all hands on deck.
-Confused on how to contribute? look for this label `question` - Use this if further information is requuired `ready for review` - tells the Core team, that its ready for review `ready to merge` - tells the Core team, that its ready to be merged `security` - anything that helps make VivumLab more secure
+Confused on how to contribute? look for this label `question` - use this if further information is requuired `ready for review` - tells the Core team, that its ready for review `ready to merge` - tells the Core team, that its ready to be merged `security` - anything that helps make VivumLab more secure